Since Stan and Jan Berenstain populated their books with Loads and Loads of Characters, it's natural that they'd get their own character sheet.

 - Compressed Vice: And how!

-- Would Not Hit a Girl: He was perfectly willing to beat up Tuffy for hurting Sister until he saw that Tuffy was female.
+- Would Not Hit a Girl: He was perfectly willing to beat up Tuffy for hurting Sister until he saw that Tuffy was female (and extremely tiny to boot).
 He left without a fight because he knew that if he hit her HE'D be the bully.

 - Compressed Vice: Much like her brother, each book has them have this in order to go through An Aesop.

 - Green-Eyed Monster: Sister becomes deeply jealous of her brother and dreams up an actual green-eyed monster in an episode of the 2003 series.
 Freakiness briefly ensues.

 - Kid Detective: Brother, Sister, Cousin Fred and later Lizzie Bruin form the Bear Detectives, solving mysteries from a missing pumpkin to empty jars of honey.

 - Deconstructed at the end of The Drug Free Zone.
 The Bear Detectives expose drug dealing in Bear Country; while the police thank them for their help, they also berate the cubs for getting involved.
 The cubs get warned that messing with drug dealers can be dangerous and is not like finding a missing pumpkin.

 - The Lancer: Most frequently in the Scout books though she sometimes does play this role in the main books and the chapter books.

 - Red Oni, Blue Oni: The Red Oni to Brother's Blue Oni.

 - Tertiary Sexual Characteristics: Sister wears a bow and loves wearing pink.